There are more than 600 food businesses in the City of Tea Tree Gully.

 The Scheme provides consumers with food safety information and helps make informed choices about where they choose to eat.
 For further information and access to the inspection checklist, please refer to SA Health's Food Safety Rating Scheme

 There are health and planning requirements to consider before you begin operation of a home-based food business.

 This checklist(PDF, 375KB) can help with the requirements.

 Under the Act, home-based food businesses undertaking food handling activities or selling food must notify their local Council of their food business before commencing operations.
 Please read the above section on Food business responsibilities.

 Temporary or mobile food businesses must notify their local Council of their food business before commencing operations.
 Please read the above section on Food business responsibilities.

 This includes charity and community groups that sell or provide food.
 Mobile food businesses are only required to notify the Council where their vehicle/mobile business is garaged.

 Mobile and temporary food businesses may be subject to inspections whilst operating in other Council areas.

-For further information please contact an Environmental Health Officer on 8397 7444
+For more information about permits, contact our Inspections team on 8397 7444